Support Us Button Widget

 My wife and I started this company in May 2009.
 Our landlord at our first location came to us when we had only one restaurant and said ‘we really love your restaurant tag and we’d like you to consider doing a concept and being the flagship.’
 So, I tossed around what I think would do well.
 I finally ended up with steakhouse.
 When you say steakhouse, I think everyone can picture high quality, great ambiance, and great service.

-An artist's rendering depicting two shimmering city high rises towering over South End in Charlotte.
+An artist's rendering depicting two shimmering high rises towering over South End in Charlotte.

 Talk about dining with a view.
-Guard and Grace will be located on the tenth floor of the upcoming Queensbridge Collective high-rise in South End.
+Guard and Grace will be located on the 10th floor of the upcoming Queensbridge Collective high-rise in South End.

 Rendering via Clark Construction Group